blcxtranslations/blcx/_translated/chapter-0037.md

 Not long after, the simple and honest youth dishearteningly packed up his items, getting ready to leave the plaza.
 Lin Xuan quietly followed him.

 After leaving the marketplace, the number of cultivators suddenly dropped.
-Checking to see that no one had noticed him, he quietly stepped behind a large tree and removed a item from his storage bracelet that was concealed in his bosom.
+Checking to see that no one had noticed him, he quietly stepped behind a large tree and removed an item from his storage bracelet that was concealed in his bosom.

 It was a membrane like item that had a very lifelike face painted upon it.
 This was not a treasure of the cultivation world, but was instead from the secular world.
 Martial artists often used these disguising masks.